Skip to main content

 API Service #3 → Database

-You can give each API Service different code to see how the load balancer distributes work:
+You can give each API Service the same code (realistic) or different code (for demonstration):

 def process_request(input_data):